genesiscloud/genesis-cloud-inference-articles/art03.md

 used for performance comparison of various deployment methods.

 ## Step 10.
-Extraction of performance metrics from benchmarking logs
+Extract performance metrics from benchmarking logs

 The Python program `merge_perf.py` introduced in Article 2 extracts performance metrics from multiple benchmarking log files and merges them